Textualize/textual/docs/tutorial.md

 #### The buttons

 The Button constructor takes a label to be displayed in the button (`"Start"`, `"Stop"`, or `"Reset"`).
-Additionally some of the buttons set the following parameters:
+Additionally, some of the buttons set the following parameters:

 - `id` is an identifier we can use to tell the buttons apart in code and apply styles.
 More on that later.
 - `variant` is a string which selects a default style.
 The "success" variant makes the button green, and the "error" variant makes it red.